Former Executive Director

-Sister Simone Campbell is the Executive Director of NETWORK.
+Sister Simone Campbell is the former Executive Director of NETWORK.

 Sister Simone Campbell has served as Executive Director of NETWORK since 2004.
 She is a religious leader, attorney and poet with extensive experience in public policy and advocacy for systemic change.
 In Washington, she lobbies on issues of economic justice, immigration reform, and healthcare.
 Around the country, she is a noted speaker and educator on these public policy issues.